prnvptl/prnvptl/README.md

 I am Pranav and currently located in the New York City Metropolitan Area!

-I love working on complex problems, puzzles and code!
-I also love traveling, tennis, chess and coffee.\
+I love working on complex problems, puzzles and code.
+I also love traveling, tennis, chess and coffee!\
 I am currently working on Android at FirstUp.\
-I mostly write Android native apps with some experience in React native cross-platform apps!
+I mostly write Android native apps with some experience in React native cross-platform apps.

 Feel free to contact me if you want to chat about almost anything!
 Shoot me an email or LinkedIn DM.